Cormac Devlin: Chairperson of Dún Laoghaire–Rathdown County Council

 Devlin was elected as Cathaoirleach of Dún Laoghaire–Rathdown County Council on 13 June 2016, he listed housing, promoting civic engagement and supporting local enterprise as his key priorities during his term of office.
 In November 2016, Devlin took to a wheelchair for a day as part of a challenge to raise awareness of the issues facing people with a mobility impairment.
 He called on other public representatives to consider taking the challenge.

 He was re-elected to the council at the 2019 election.

-2020 general election
+As a TD

 At the 2020 general election, Devlin was elected as a Fianna Fáil TD for the Dún Laoghaire constituency.

-Justin Moylan was co-opted to Devlin's seat on Dún Laoghaire–Rathdown County Council following his election to the Dáil.
+At the 2024 general election, Devlin was re-elected to the Dáil.
+He was subsequently appointed Cathaoirleach of the Committee on the Implementation of the Good Friday Agreement.